danilomangaba/danilomangaba/README.md

 - 📫 How to reach me **danilo.mangaba@gmail.com**

-- 📄 Know about my experiences [GIS Technician at PUC-Campinas; Remote Sensing Specialist; Master in Geosciences and Environment at FUNCATE;](GIS Technician at PUC-Campinas; Remote Sensing Specialist; Master in Geosciences and Environment at FUNCATE;)
+- 📄 Know about my experiences [GIS Technician at PUC-Campinas; Remote Sensing Specialist at FUNCATE; Master in Geosciences and Environment;](GIS Technician at PUC-Campinas; Remote Sensing Specialist at FUNCATE; Master in Geosciences and Environment;)

 <h3 align="left">Connect with me:</h3>
 <p align="left">